 Estimated cooking time: About 35 minutes.

 In the Hindi language, “aamras/amras” means mango, and “ras” means juice.
-The name has already told you about this food’s main ingredient, pureed ripe mango with an attractive golden color.
-This specialty is famous in India since mango is one of the most favorite Indian fruits.
+The name has already told you about this food’s main ingredient: pureed ripe mango.
+This specialty with an attractive golden color is the local favorite since mango is one of the most loved Indian fruits.

 The main idea to assemble a portion of this food is simple, and you just need to combine crispy Poori with sweet/spiced Mango Puré.
 The luscious taste of the spiced mango paste mixed with the crisp and straightforward exterior helps your bite full of flavor.

 You can have this treat for other meals of the day; for example, an Indian-style breakfast treat is a creative way to go.
 Ready to make your own Aamras Puri?
 Try these recipes.

 Estimated cooking time: Under 30 minutes.

 If you’re a fan of the multiple kinds of Indian-style puddings, here’s another one worth checking out.
 Sooji Halwa, or Indian Semolina pudding, calls for Rava (Semolina) as its main starch rather than rice.

 This enticing pudding dessert might make you constantly remember its deliciousness after first trying it.
 Ghee/nuts offer a particular richness for Sooji Halwa, while the supporting condiments (like the piney/nutty cardamom) elevate the dish’s palatableness.